chintalokeshdev-8/aarogyadatha/INVESTOR_PITCH.md

 ### **Slide 3: The Solution**

-## MedBridge: One App for All Your Health Needs
+## Arogyadhatha: One App for All Your Health Needs

-MedBridge is an all-in-one digital platform that simplifies healthcare through intelligent integration and AI-powered guidance.
+Arogyadhatha is an all-in-one digital platform that simplifies healthcare through intelligent integration and AI-powered guidance.

 *   **Unified Platform:** We bring together appointments, medical records, medication management, and diagnostics into a single, intuitive interface.
 *   **AI-Powered Triage:** Our AI Symptom Checker guides users to the right specialist for their condition, saving time and improving outcomes. **("Right disease for the right doctor")**.